khabib97/syslog-analyzer-scala-akka-framework/README.md

 ### Learning

 - file import and parsing in scala
-- crud operation in scala
+- database operation in scala
 - raw query in scala
 - typesafe query using slick
 - functional programming